AndochBonin/Africa-News-Map/README.md

 # News-Map

-Map of the world that displays headlines of a country that is selected.
+Map of the world that displays recent headlines of a country that is selected.

 # setup